jclemens24/forkify-app/README.md

 <h1> https://forkify-jmc.netlify.app/ </h1>

 <strong>Recipe Application with custom recipe uploads.
-You have the ability to bookmark recipes which remain in your browswer local storage.</strong>
+You have the ability to bookmark recipes which remain in your browser local storage.</strong>

 <h2> This app demonstrates a few features </h2>
 <ol type="1">